Dental Implants – Spring, TX

-A traditional bridge requires removal of tooth structure to be placed and anchored properly, but implant-retained bridges only require implants to hold a restoration.
+A traditional bridge requires removal of tooth structure to be placed and anchored properly, but implant-supported bridges only require implants to hold a restoration.
 If you have consecutive missing teeth in your jaw and don’t want to remove existing tooth structure, dental implants offer a viable alternative.

 Missing All Teeth

-Implant-retained dentures, whether they are full or partial, fixed or removable, provide a more stable and longer-lasting solution to extensive tooth loss.
-If you’re tired of having to reline, repair or replace your denture every several years, implant-retained solutions can make your daily life a whole lot easier.
+Implant dentures, whether they are full or partial, fixed or removable, provide a more stable and longer-lasting solution to extensive tooth loss.
+If you’re tired of having to reline, repair or replace your denture every several years, implant-supported solutions can make your daily life a whole lot easier.